 Enter Organic Swing.
 The United States-based company is putting a modern spin on the old classic.
 The minimalist design swaps traditional wood-slat swings in favor of a look that’s befitting of today’s modern-day homes.

-Organic Swing’slender steel frame and inlaid cypress boards combine contemporary style and modern versatility that lasts a lifetime.
+Organic Swing’s slender steel frame and inlaid cypress boards combine contemporary style and modern versatility that lasts a lifetime.
 But it’s the interchangeable backrest design that makes Organic Swing really stand out.

 The two removable backrests can be easily reconfigured into multiple different positions by dropping the pieces into an array of square holes around the perimeter of the seat.
 It can transform from a traditional porch swing to a luxurious lounger or an intimate face-to-face conversation space You can face the seats forward or backward depending on the view you want.
 A back-to-back orientation can facilitate more focused personal time for two individuals.